 Before loading the tape cartridge, make sure the power is on and the write-protect switch on the tape cartridge is properly set.
+Refer to "Setting the Write-Protect Tab" on page 2-26.
 The tape drive loads the tape from the cartridge and prepares it for reading and writing.